JeremiahKaren/35percent.github.io/heygate-regeneration-faq.md

 ![](http://www.london-se1.co.uk/news/imageuploads/1280161383_62.49.27.213.jpg)
 *Cllr John signing the regeneration agrement with Lendlease's CEO in July 2010*

-* Councillor John argues that the Council will receive a share of the 'overage' profits.
-But the regeneration agreement and [this Council briefing paper](/img/heygate_disposal_briefing.pdf) confirm that this is only payable once the development is fully completed in 2025.
-Furthermore, this 'overage' profit share arrangement only applies to profit surpluses after Lendlease has pocketed a 20% "Priority Return" plus a 2.6% "Management Fee"[^6], which was criticised by the [District Valuer's review](http://crappistmartin.github.io/images/DVSreport_HeygateOutline.pdf) of the figures and described as 'additional profit'.
+* Councillor John argues that the Council will receive a share of the 'overage' profits from Lendlease.
+But the regeneration agreement and [this Council briefing paper](/img/heygate_disposal_briefing.pdf) confirm that overage is only payable once the development is fully completed in 2025.
+Furthermore, the overage profit share arrangement only applies to profit surpluses over and above Lendlease's ringfenced 20% "Priority Return" plus a 2.6% "Management Fee"[^6], which was criticised by the [District Valuer's review](http://crappistmartin.github.io/images/DVSreport_HeygateOutline.pdf) of the figures and described as 'additional profit'.

 ![](/img/DVSreport_managementfee.png)
 *Extract from the [DVS's review](http://crappistmartin.github.io/images/DVSreport_HeygateOutline.pdf) on the Heygate figures*